In the Legislature

 Roger is a member of the Senate Budget and Taxation Committee, serves as one of four Senators on the Health and Human Services Subcommittee, and is a member of the Pension Subcommittee.
 He is the only freshman Senator on the Senate Budget and Taxation Committee, the only attorney in the majority, and the first Senator from the 19th District to ever serve on the important committee.

-Roger also serves on the Joint Committee on Health Care Delivery and Financing, the Joint Committee on Federal Relations, the Joint Committee on Pensions, the State Advisory Council on Hereditary and Congenital Disorders, the Maryland Alzheimer's Disease and Related Disorders Commission, and is the Senate Chairman of the Maryland Task Force to Study Financial Matters Relation to Long-Term Care Facilities, the Pesticide Reporting and Information Workgroup, and the Maryland Youth Advisory Council.
+Roger also serves on the Joint Committee on Federal Relations, the Joint Committee on Pensions, the State Advisory Council on Hereditary and Congenital Disorders, the Maryland Alzheimer's Disease and Related Disorders Commission, and is the Senate Chairman of the Maryland Task Force to Study Financial Matters Relation to Long-Term Care Facilities, the Pesticide Reporting and Information Workgroup, and the Maryland Youth Advisory Council.

 In 2009, Roger was appointed to serve on the Working Group of State Legislators for Health Reform.
 Convened by President Obama's White House, the Working Group played an active role in advising the White House during the development and implementation of the "Patient Protection and Affordable Care Act" -- the largest expansion of health care since the implementation of Medicare.
 Outside of the legislature, Roger serves on the national steering committee of the Leadership Conference for Guaranteed Health Care, and the board of B'nai B'rith International (Chesapeake Bay Region).
 During his term in the House, Roger served on the Economic Matters Committee, the Business Regulation Subcommittee, the Property & Casualty Insurance Subcommittee, and the Consumer Protection & Commercial Subcommittee.
 Roger also served as Vice-Chairman of the County Affairs Committee of the Montgomery County Delegation, and was appointed by House Speaker Michael Busch as the House designee on the Maryland Task Force to Implement Holocaust, Genocide, Human Rights & Tolerance Education in which Roger worked to create a Center of Excellence at Towson University. lastly, Roger served on the BioTech Caucus, the Educators Caucus, and the Veterans Caucus, and was selected to be the House designee on the (Maryland) Workgroup on Genetic Testing.
 His extensive work and advocacy earned Maryland's highest marks, including: "2009 Hero of Working Families" (receiving the highest legislative rating in the State) by the Progressive Maryland Education Fund (PMEF); "2008 Legislator of the Year" by the Washington D.C.
 Building and Construction Trades Council (AFL-CIO), on behalf of the Council and 17 affiliated unions; "2008 Champion of Working Families;" "Consumer Rights Hall of Fame" by the Maryland consumer Rights Coalition; and is one of only two legislators in the entire state to receive a 100% "Lifetime" Environmental Rating from both the Maryland League of Conservation Voters and Environment Maryland.

 Throughout his tenure in the legislature, Roger has earned Maryland's highest honors, including: Labor Legislator of the Year (2008 and 2012), Hero of Working Families, Champion of Working Families, Maryland Consumer Rights Hall of Fame, numerous certificates of appreciation and honorable mentions, and he has the unique distinction of holding the No. 1 "Lifetime Environmental Rating" in the Senate by both the Maryland League of Conservation Voters and by Environment Maryland.
-In 2012, Roger received the "Adrian Theophilus Westney Religious Freedom Award" by the Adventist Columbia Union Conference, and in 2013 he received the Melvin J. Berman Hebrew Academy's "Shofar Award."
+In 2012, Roger received the "Adrian Theophilus Westney Religious Freedom Award" by the Adventist Columbia Union Conference.
+In 2013 he received the Melvin J. Berman Hebrew Academy's "Shofar Award," and in 2014 he received Legislator of the Year for expanding Medicaid pediatriacric reimbursements from the Maryland Anesthisiologists Association.
 Lastly, Roger was named an honorary member of the International Brotherhood of Electrical Workers union (IBEW Local 26, AFL-CIO) for his tireless work advancing skilled-labor opportunities in Maryland.
 Notably, he is only the third person to have been made an honorary member, and is the only elected official in the union's 120-year history to be receive such an honor.

 He has successfully authored numerous important laws, including: the "Genetic Non-Discrimination Act", addressing health care discrimination in obtaining insurance; the "Apprenticeship Opportunities Act", addressing skilled labor workforce development opportunities; the landmark "Shift Breaks" bill, guaranteeing adequate paid rest breaks for retail employees; the "Retaliatory Evictions" reform bill (SB 620), strengthening protections for home renters; the "Phosphorus Penalties" bill (SB 751), strengthening environmental penalties for violations of the 2007 ban; the "Security Clearance Tax Credit" bill, a $2 million annual tax credit for workers and businesses seeking high-security federal contracts; the "Montgomery County Housing Opportunities Commission labor contract" bill (MC 814-08 / HB 946); the "Homeowners' Tax Fairness In Eminent Domain Proceedings Act"; the "Maryland Organic Transition Investment Opportunities Act"; expansion of the "Maryland Antitrust Act"; hundreds of thousands of dollars in funding for the Homecreast House senior assisted living facility, the Silver Spring Jewish Center, the Cardinal McCarrick Center, St. Luke's House; and State Budget amendments to advance pensions, health care, women's reproductive rights, "aging in place" funding for Seniors, and other social services.